p3-insta485-clientside

 Note: Editing the code in the sandbox will trigger a re-render, which may affect the results.
 Don’t edit it until after you’ve observed the initial results.

 The list of results is empty!
 Because the dependency array is empty, the effect only ran once, the first time the List rendered to the screen.
-When url changed, the List failed to re-run its effect, which would have otherwise made a request to the new url.
+So, even though we changed the url, the List didn’t re-render and make a request to the new url.

 Pitfall: An empty dependency array can result in failure to re-render.